 Application and interview

-Offers are made usually without interview (except for Master of Nutrition and Dietetics course and pre-Veterinary Science, when an interview is required).
+Offers are made usually without interview (except for Master of Nutrition and Dietetics course).

 Offer-holder days for students offered a place are normally held between January and April.
 For University-wide open days, please see our open day